adr-sk/atom_one/README.md

 The Cosmos Hub governance may establish one or more transparent and accountable Treasury DAOs by simple majority vote.

-The operations of the Treasury DAO must operate on an ICS secured zone outside of the hub.
-As an exception, the tokens of the Treasury DAO may reside on the the Cosmos Hub as a m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the Cosmos Hub.
+The operations of the Treasury DAO must operate on an ICS-secured zone outside of the hub.
+As an exception, the tokens of the Treasury DAO may reside on the the Cosmos Hub as an m-of-n multisig account where n is at least 3 and m is at least 1/2 of n, where each signatory is an authorized member of the Treasury DAO and Citizen of the Cosmos Hub.